 Pep Guardiola hints at long-term Manchester City future after Fulham drama

-The City boss hailed the last-gasp win over the Cottagers as ‘the’ moment of his time at the Etihad Stadium so far.
+The City boss hailed the last-gasp win over Fulham as ‘the’ moment of his time at the Etihad Stadium so far

 Pep Guardiola claims his passion for Manchester City is being constantly refuelled by players and fans.